Alfano turns on his master in bid to lead Italy's right

 “Alfano is good but he lacks that extra something,” Berlusconi said of his uncharismatic party secretary last year, in comments that have come back to haunt the ageing leader.

-Many commentators were skeptical when rumors began this week that a group of PDL dissidents intent on defying Berlusconi’s orders to bring down Enrico Letta’s government wanted Alfano to lead them, but this time the eternal number two broke the link with the leader who had made his career.
+Many commentators were sceptical when rumours began this week that a group of PDL dissidents intent on defying Berlusconi’s orders to bring down Enrico Letta’s government wanted Alfano to lead them, but this time the eternal number two broke the link with the leader who had made his career.

 “Today Alfano proved he does have that extra something and he can be the leader of a new center-right in Italy,” a senior PDL lawmaker told Reuters, asking not to be named.